 You’d see really big numbers in their headlines, so that encourages you to want to check the stories out even more.

 This way, Hotjar attracts top of the funnel (TOFU) customers.

 They make the posts super in-depth so readers get enough meat from the content.

-And in-depth content is paying off really well for Hotjar; they have blog posts ranking for keyphrases closely related to their product like:
+And in-depth content is paying off really well for Hotjar; they have blog posts ranking for terms closely related to their product like: